 You have the right to:

-say yes to treatment, or to say no or refuse treatment.
+• Say yes to treatment, or to refuse treatment.

-receive a copy of the University Health Services Notice of Privacy Practices.
+• Receive a copy of UHS' Notice of Privacy Practices.
 This includes our legal duties regarding your health information.
-This is available from our Patient Services representatives.
+This document is available on this website or from Patient Services representatives.

-make complaints through the UHS Feedback procedure without concern that your care will be affected.
-We welcome your suggestions and questions about UHS services, the health care professionals providing care and patients’ rights and responsibilities.
-Suggestion Forms are located inside the main front door, in the Walk in Clinic lobby, General Medicine Clinic lobby, and Ground Floor lobby.
+• Make complaints through UHS' feedback procedures without concern that your care will be affected.
+We welcome your suggestions and questions about UHS services, the healthcare professionals providing care and patients’ rights and responsibilities.
+Message us at UHSfeedback@umass.edu; provide your contact information to receive a reply.

 You are responsible for:

-telling us about your current symptoms, your health history or any other information regarding your health that will help us to treat you.
+• Telling us about your current symptoms, your health history or any other information regarding your health that will help us treat you.

-following the treatment plan recommended by your primary care provider for your care.
+• Following the treatment plan recommended by your healthcare provider.

-telling us the medications you are taking, including the strength and how often you take them.
-Include over the counter medications, dietary supplements and herbal products you take and or alternative medicines or treatments that you receive.
+• Telling us the medications you are taking, including the strength and how often you take them.
+Include over-the-counter medications, dietary supplements and herbal products you take, and/or alternative medicines or treatments you receive.
 Report any allergies or reactions you have had to any medications.

-being considerate of UHS staff and other patients and being respectful of UHS property and property of others.
+• Being considerate of UHS staff and other patients, and respectful of UHS property and the property of others.